oracle-livelabs/security/oracle-universal-authenticator/authenticate-using-oaa/authenticate-using-oaa.md

 ## Introduction

 Oracle Advanced Authentication (OAA) is a standalone micro-service that supports establishing and asserting the identity of users.
-It provides a comprehensive solution that is simple to deploy and use.

-OAA provides strong authentication using Multiple Authentication Factors (MFA).
+It provides a comprehensive solution that is simple to deploy and use.OAA provides strong authentication using Multiple Authentication Factors (MFA).
 A wide range of authentication (challenge) factors are available out-of-the-box for establishing the identity of users.

 It supports integration with Oracle Access Management (OAM) and Oracle RADIUS Agent (ORA) to provide MFA capabilities.
 It also can be used with Oracle Universal Authenticator for device authentication with MFA.

+This lab walks you through a sample web application using multi-factor authentication based on email and OMA app based OTPs.

 * Estimated Time: 30 minutes
 * Persona: End-User